Poetry reading in the garden at Bateman's

 - Free event (admission applies)

-Join Bateman’s in celebrating Rudyard Kipling’s poems by sitting back, enjoying the garden and listening to some of the author’s much-loved poetry and verse.
+Join us at Bateman’s in celebrating Rudyard Kipling’s poems by sitting back, enjoying the garden and listening to a selection of the author’s much-loved poetry and verse this summer.

 Times